-As a FlexorSet integrated solution, the Model 3320 FMC is factory-installed on the 5973 or 7070 carrier.
-The required FPGA IP is installed and the board-set is delivered ready for immediate use.
+As an integrated solution, the Model 5983-320 FlexorSetTM combines the Model 5983 and the Model 3317 Flexor© FMC as a factory-installed set.
+The required FPGA IP is installed and the board set is delivered ready for immediate use.

-The delivered FlexorSet is a multichannel, high-speed data converter and is suitable for connection to the RF or IF ports of a communications or radar system.
-Its built-in data capture and playback features offer an ideal turnkey solution as well as a platform for developing and deploying custom FPGA- processing IP.
+The delivered FlexorSet is a multichannel, high-speed data converter with programmable DDCs (Digital Downconverters) and is suitable for connection to the HF or IF ports of a communications or radar system.
+Its built-in data capture features offer an ideal turnkey solution as well as a platform for developing and deploying custom FPGA processing IP.